 What is a driverless car?

-It’s hard to imagine right now, but drivers could soon be watching TV while travelling to work.
+It’s hard to imagine right now, but drivers could soon be sitting back and watching TV while travelling to work.

 Driverless cars are equipped with a GPS system to tell them where to go, plus a vast array of sensors and cameras to detect what’s going on around them.
 These can spot objects and hazards, such as other vehicles, pedestrians, animals, traffic lights and road markings, then automatically brake, accelerate or steer as they react to the situation.

-The specific technology used varies among manufacturers but, in essence, driverless cars are designed to make smart decisions based on experience, rather than following a set of pre-programmed instructions.
+The specific technology used in driverless cars varies among manufacturers.
+These vehicles are designed to make smart decisions based on experience, rather than following a set of pre-programmed instructions.

 Models currently being tested have controls for a human driver to take over – but that could change as the technology develops in the future.
 Driverless cars may also share information with each other to improve traffic flow and prevent accidents.